Add and edit contacts

 Next: make the contact actionable

-Use the detail page to review calls, follow-ups, and memory, then decide what to do next.
+Use the detail page for calls, follow-ups, memory, and DNC state.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.